Bourkekev/ms4-power-fitness-gym/README.md

 os.environ["DEVELOPMENT"] = "True"

 ```
 Replace YOUR_SECRET_KEY_HERE with a random string.
+Yopu can use a secret key generator like [Djecrety](https://djecrety.ir/)

 Replace YOUR_STRIPE_PUBLIC_KEY with your Stripe account's test public key.